replikativ/topiq/README.md

 ## TODO

+- remove navbar
+- use try for connect and then build up CDVCS directly instead of embedded store
 - organized in a discourse/conversation (branch?), e.g. private
   conversation "discourse" for each friend as "messaging"
 - support search by hash-tag, user